How to match wine to cheese using weight, region, and flavor contrast principles

 These three principles handle 90% of wine and cheese pairing decisions.
 Master them and you can skip the memorization charts entirely.

-These three rules occasionally conflict.
-When they do, prioritize the weight-matching rule.
 A mismatch in intensity always produces a worse pairing than a mismatch in region or flavor contrast.

 When in doubt, choose a sparkling wine.
 Champagne, Cava, and Prosecco pair well with almost every cheese because the acidity and bubbles cut through fat and reset the palate between bites.